 The purpose of offering these graduate diplomas is to provide engineers with the opportunity to update their professional knowledge in their own speciality, and to have access to a program of study in other areas which are relevant to their professional activities by virtue of changes and developments that are occurring.
-The subjects offered have been specially chosen for these purposes and many of them are available by radio and television broadcasts in the Sydney metropolitan area from year to year.
+The subjects offered have been specially chosen for these purposes and many of them are available by radio and television broadcasts in the Sydney metropolitan area from year.

 The graduate diploma courses in Engineering Developments are intended for those who wish to take a more general program in several areas of interest.
-They may contain subjects from the Division of Postgraduate Extension Studies (by radio, tape correspondence, etc) and elsewhere.
+They may contain subjects from the Schools in the Faculty, the Centre for Biomedical Engineering, the Division of Postgraduate Extension Studies and elsewhere.
 Subjects offered by tape correspondence are listed in this handbook under the Division of Postgraduate Extension Studies.
-Subjects from other schools to be offered in any year by the Division of Postgraduate and Extension Studies are determined after consultation with that school and examination will be through that school.
+(Subjects from other schools to be offered in any year by the Division of Postgraduate and Extension Studies are determined after consultation with that school and examination will be through that school.)